apache/beam/beam-site/contribute/testing.md

 coverage measurement tools, which protect the codebase from simple to moderate breakages.
 Beam Java unit tests are written in JUnit.

-### RunnableOnService (Working Title)
+### ValidatesRunner (Working Title)

-RunnableOnService tests contain components of both component and end-to-end tests.
+ValidatesRunner tests contain components of both component and end-to-end tests.
 They fulfill the typical purpose of a component test - they are meant to test a well-scoped piece of Beam functionality or the interactions between two such pieces and can be run in a component-test-type fashion against the